-In mid-June an “email” tab will appear in your account on the MyTrent portal at trentu.ca/mytrent.
+A Gmail icon will appear in your account on the MyTrent portal (trentu.ca/mytrent) approx. 3-months prior to the start of your courses at Trent.
 Once your email is active, you’ll start to receive all your Trent info at this email.
 Your profs will email you here as well.Activate Your MyTrent Account

 Trent colleges are small local communities that promote learning, embrace diversity, and can lead to friendships that last a lifetime.
 Your college will serve as your “home away from home”; a place where you can connect with other students, faculty and staff in a fun and informal setting.
 Everyone is a part of a college at our Peterborough campus, regardless of whether you commute or live in residence.
-Choose a college based on what speaks to your interests, and feel free to switch affiliation if you make a connection in a different college.
+When course registration opens, choose a college based on what speaks to your interests, and feel free to switch affiliation if you make a connection in a different college.

 If you'll be living in residence, your college is where you live.Learn More

 So much more than just four walls with a bed, your college residence is also a community, and place of identity.
 If you’ve chosen to live in residence at Trent, you’ll definitely want to learn more about what you have to look forward to.

 For a listing of private accommodation available in Peterborough visit Trent Housing or explore the Homestay Network.

 Explore these services available to all students:

 Think of your TrentU Card as your campus passport.
 With your new student ID card, you’ll get access to on-campus services, from printing and photocopying at the library to working out at the Trent Athletic Centre.
 By loading money onto your TrentU student ID, you’ll also be able to use your card at a number of restaurants, cafes and shops on and off campus.